Rational lines on cubic hypersurfaces: The construction of rational lines

-The geometry of cubic hypersurfaces over $\SS$ seems not to have received much attention in its own right, with much of the literature addressing the analogous questions over $\R\PP$ rather than $\SS$.
 Whilst the following statement can be derived from standard facts on the projective geometry of real cubic hypersurfaces such as presented in \cite[Section 4.3]{viro}, we choose to give a fairly elementary, self-contained proof of the result in the formulation relevant to our setting.

-\begin{lem} Let $F \in \R[x_1, \ldots, x_n]$ be a non-singular homogeneous cubic polynomial defining a variety $\cal V$.
+\begin{lem} Let $F \in \R[x_1, \ldots, x_n]$ be a non-singular homogeneous real cubic polynomial defining a variety $\cal V$, and suppose that $n \ge 3$.
 Then $\cal V(\SS)$ has a connected component $U \subseteq \SS^{n-1}$ with dimension $n-2$ over $\SS$, having the property that $U = - U$. \end{lem} \begin{pf} Consider the affine variety $\cal V(\R)\subseteq \R^n$.
 After a suitable linear change of variables, we may assume that $F$ is cubic in $x_n$.
 Given any point $\B y \in \R^{n-1}$, set $f_{\B y}(x) = F(\B y, x)$.
 The polynomials $f_{\B y}$ are real cubic polynomials in one variable, and thus have either one or three real zeros (with multiplicity).
-The coefficients of the polynomials $f_{\B y}$ are a continuous function of $\B y$.
+The coefficients of the polynomials $f_{\B y}$ are continuous functions of $\B y$.
 It therefore follows that the zeros of the polynomials $f_{\B y}$ vary continuously with $\B y$, and they lie in a bounded domain whenever $\B y$ lies in a bounded domain.